LucasNPrice/fglasso/README.md

                 iterlimit = max number of iterations to compute before breaking the program and returning NaN.

-"jFoldPCA.R" to create functional objects.
+"jFoldPCA.R" - creates functional data objects and corresponding covariance matrix of fdobjs.

   - fit_Basis: performs cross validation to determine the number of basis functions to best represent data.